Nest boxes help endangered cockatoos find homes in urban Hong Kong

 The wild cockatoos in Hong Kong’s urban parks could be from escaped or released pets, Andersson said.
 One urban legend says they descended from pet birds released by a British governor before he surrendered to invading Japanese troops in 1941.
 Hong Kong, a former British colony, returned to Chinese control in 1997.

-Hong Kong bans commercial trading in wild-caught cockatoos, but allows captive-bred sales for breeding operations registered under the Convention on International Trade in Endangered Species of Wild Fauna and Flora, or CITES.
-Hong Kong has no such registrations.
+Hong Kong bans commercial trading in wild-caught cockatoos, but allows captive-bred sales for operations registered under the Convention on International Trade in Endangered Species of Wild Fauna and Flora, or CITES.
+However, there is no such breeding operation registered in the city.

 In August, a three-month-old chick was priced at 14,000 Hong Kong dollars ($1,800) in the city’s bird market.